jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 without the Radio HAL on top, for testing purposes or device specific applications.

-# 5 Interface definition and implementation details
+# 5 Implementation Details
-## 5.1 Init vs Start
+## 5.1 Initialization and Start of Device Drivers
-In order to implement the 802.15.4 on top of a device driver, the driver requires to separate the the initialization process of the device in 2
+In order to implement the 802.15.4 abstraction on top of a device driver, it is required to separate the initialization process of the device in two
 stages:
 - Init: This stage sets up the device driver (analogue to the current `xxx_setup` functions) and puts it in a state that minimizes power consumption.
-- Start: This state is intended to be triggered during network interface initialization (e.g `ifconfig up`) to put the device in a state where is ready to operate (enable IRQ lines, turn on the transceiver, etc).
+- Start: This stage is intended to be triggered during network interface initialization (e.g. by `ifconfig up`) to put the device in a state where it is ready to operate (enable IRQ lines, turn on the transceiver, etc).

 Explicitly separating the Init and Start process is more efficient in terms of power consumption, because a network stack might take some time to set an interface up.

-The Radio Ops interface provides a "start" function that should be mapped to the Start proposed above.
+The `radio_ops` interface provides a "start" function that should be mapped to the devices Start function proposed above.

-## 5.2 Explicit transceiver states
+## 5.2 Explicit Transceiver States
-Following the IEEE802.15.4 PHY definition, there are only 3 transceiver states:
+Following the IEEE802.15.4 PHY definition, there are three generic transceiver states:

 ```c
 typedef enum {